Parvez-B/Java-Project/README.md

 # Java-Project
-Java Mini Project(ATM Management System) Using Java Swings and Derby Database
+Java Mini Projects Using Java Swings and Derby Database